Hormones and Fat Loss: How Hormones Control Weight Gain and Fat Burning

 • vitamin D

-However supplements should complement healthy lifestyle habits.
+However, supplements should complement healthy habits, not replace them.

 Hormones and Long-Term Fat Loss

-Successful fat loss requires balanced hormones.
+Successful fat loss depends in part on balanced hormonal function.

-Long-term fat loss depends on several factors:
+Long-term fat loss still depends on core fundamentals such as:

 • nutrition